St Thomas Church, Jersey

-Saint Thomas's Church (Jèrriais: Églyise dé Saint Thonmas) is a historic Roman Catholic church in St. Helier, Jersey.
-It is the largest church in the Channel Islands, and first opened its doors in 1887.
+St Thomas Church (Jèrriais: Églyise dé Saint Thonmas) is a historic Roman Catholic church in St. Helier, Jersey.
+It is the largest church in the Channel Islands, and first opened in 1887.

 History

 Restoring Catholicism

 Catholicism was restored to Jersey with the influx of refugees fleeing to the island to escape the French Revolution.
 With the arrival of bishops, priests and laity from revolutionary France, Catholic chapels were set up in St. Helier to meet their spiritual needs.

 Establishing a Church

 The first sizeable permanent post-Reformation Catholic church was a converted Protestant chapel in New Street, which was established in 1842 and dedicated to St. Thomas in honour of Bishop Thomas Griffiths, Apostolic Vicariate of the London District, who opened it for worship.
 The church was served by various French and Belgium diocesan priests until 1880, when the Bishop handed the mission over to the French province of the Oblates of Mary Immaculate.

 Within two years, an appeal was started for the building of a new church in Val Plaisant, which opened in 1887.
 The French speaking parishioners were so proud of this Church, the largest in the Channel Islands, that they called it La Cathédrale.

 The consecration took place on 5 September 1893, to commemorate the centenary of the re-establishment of the Catholic Church in the Channel Isles, in 1793, when the bill of tolerance was handed over to Mathieu de Gruchy, a Jerseyman and a convert who became a priest in the French diocese of Luçon before the Revolution.